wwatncm3/nxtgrnd-ai/README.md

-# CareerDay
+# NxtGrnd AI

-CareerDay: A platform showcasing predictive career pathways using AI-driven analysis.
-Helps students and professionals visualize their career goals, explore future scenarios, and build actionable steps for success.
+NxtGrnd AI: An AI-powered career development platform that provides predictive career pathways using advanced AI-driven analysis.
+Helps students and professionals visualize their career goals, explore future scenarios, and build actionable steps for success with personalized guidance and intelligent recommendations.

 ---